Texas is in Andrew Murr's blood.

 Governor Rick Perry appointed Representative Murr to Concho Valley Regional Review Board in 2011.
 He is a past president of the Kimble-Edwards Farm Bureau Board of Directors and Junction Rotary Club.
 He serves as a member of the Kimble County of Historical Commission and the Kimble County Youth Show.
 He is also a proud member of the State Bar of Texas, Texas Sheep and Goat Raisers Association, the Texas and Southwestern Cattle Raisers Association, and the National Rifle Association.

-During his tenure in the House, he has served on the Transportation Committee, Culture, Recreation and Tourism Committee, Rules and Resolutions Committee, Ways and Means Committee, Judiciary and Civil Jurisprudence Committee, State Federal Power and Responsibility Committee (Vice Chair), Local and Consent Calendars Committee, Select Committee on Mental Health, and the Select Committee on Opioids and Substance Abuse.
+During his tenure in the House, he has served on the Transportation Committee, Culture, Recreation and Tourism Committee, Rules and Resolutions Committee, Ways and Means Committee, Judiciary and Civil Jurisprudence Committee, State Federal Power and Responsibility Committee (Vice Chair), Local and Consent Calendars Committee, Criminal Jurisprudence Committee, Juvenile Justice & Family Issues Committee (vice Chair), Select Committee on Mental Health, the Select Committee on Opioids and Substance Abuse and the Aggregate Production Operations Interim Study Committee.

 In September 2015, Representative Murr was appointed as one of only two House members to the Texas Judicial Council.
 This appointment also names Murr to the Texas Indigent Defense Commission.
 The TJC is the policy-making body for the state judiciary and the TIDC provides support to counties to develop and maintain indigent legal defense systems.

-Representative Murr lives on the family ranch in Junction and raises cattle.
-He also owns a small business, Telegraph Title Company, and maintains a general law practice.
+Representative Murr lives on the family ranch in Junction with his wife, Amanda, and two sons, Coke and Jack.
+He raises cattle and also maintains a general law practice.
 Murr is a member of Trinity Episcopal Church in Junction.